greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="default_statistics_target"></a>default\_statistics\_target

 Sets the default statistics sampling target \(the number of values that are stored in the list of common values\) for table columns that have not had a column-specific target set via `ALTER TABLE SET STATISTICS`.
-Larger values may improve the quality of the Postgres Planner estimates.
+Larger values may improve the quality of the Postgres Planner estimates, particularly for columns with irregular data distributions, at the expense of consuming more space in `pg_statistic` and slightly more time to compute the estimates.
+Conversely, a lower limit might be sufficient for columns with simple data distributions.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|